-Defending Those Charged with Federal Crimes in Punta Gorda
+Defending Those Charged with Federal Tax Evasion In Punta Gorda

 Tax evasion is different from tax avoidance or tax mitigation where individuals or businesses use legal means to lower their tax liabilities.
 Tax evasion is an illegal practice and involves the use of unlawful means to avoid payment of taxes rightfully due to specific government agencies.

 Per Section 7201 of the Internal Revenue Code: